Pathways to Innovation

 As we have previously seen, one area where the boundaries today are notably blurred is the field of "artificial life", attracting artists with interests and background in biology and computation to create evolutionary digital systems.
 Broadly speaking, ideas from genetics have begun to shape the way many computational artists conceive the inter-relationships between their formal materials.
 In the simplest manner, style can be characterized in terms of traits, and as objects -- drawings, or melodies, for example -- replicate, they change form according to programmed rules of reproduction and mutation.
 Artificial life extends evolutionary metaphors even further, in the work of the team Christa Sommerer and Laurent Mignonneau, who develop artificial-life installation works as researchers at ATR corporation in Tokyo.
 They build imaginary eco-systems which evolve and mutate as artificial virtual worlds, but are able also to react to observers' gestures when provided.

-biologist Tom Ray, illustrates well the instability of borders between
+lab, computational biologist Tom Ray, illustrates well the instability of

-artificial-life artists and scientists, when he calls for a "new aesthetics",
+borders between artificial-life artists and scientists, when he calls for a

-with "richness comparable to what [evolution] has expressed in the organic
+comparable to what [evolution] has expressed in the organic medium".

 The Musical Instrument as Interface Metaphor